strdr4605/strdr4605.github.io/posts/projects/index.md

 1. **[@strdr4605/eslint-plugin-react-props-destructuring](https://github.com/strdr4605/eslint-plugin-react-props-destructuring)**: A very opinionated rule for ReactJS props destructuring.
 See discussion [here](https://github.com/yannickcr/eslint-plugin-react/pull/3086).

-1. **[WHO AM I](https://strdr4605.github.io/whoami-ar)**: At BEST Hackathon 2021 my team and I created an _Augmented Reality_ game.
+1. **[WHO AM I](https://strdr4605.github.io/whoami-ar)**: At BEST Hackathon 2021, my team and I created an _Augmented Reality_ game.
 Play it with your friends.

 1. **[Spacebook](https://tum-faf.github.io/spacebook)**: At [NASA Hackathon 2019](https://2019.spaceappschallenge.org/challenges/invent-your-own-challenge/invent-your-own-challenge/teams/spacebook/project) my team and I created a _Progressive Web App_ which shows [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) in an infinite scroll feed.
 A (not perfect) app that works by these days.

-1. **[Extinction Map](https://tum-faf.github.io/extinction-map/)**: At FAF Hackathon 2020, my team and I created a web app that shows a map with timeline of animals that become extinct.
+1. **[Extinction Map](https://tum-faf.github.io/extinction-map/)**: At FAF Hackathon 2020, my team and I created a web app that shows a map with the timeline of animals that became extinct.

-1. **[fucking-nothing](https://github.com/strdr4605/fucking-nothing)**: a trolling projects that looks like nothing but it's actually not.
+1. **[fucking-nothing](https://github.com/strdr4605/fucking-nothing)**: a trolling project that looks like nothing but it's not.

-1. **[issue-branch-action](https://github.com/strdr4605/issue-branch-action)**: Github action that comment on an issue when a related branch is created.
+1. **[issue-branch-action](https://github.com/strdr4605/issue-branch-action)**: Github action that comments on an issue when a related branch is created.

-1. **[Fracfik](https://strdr4605.github.io/fracfik/)**: At my first Hackathon we created a game that help kids to learn fraction operations.
+1. **[Fracfik](https://strdr4605.github.io/fracfik/)**: At my first Hackathon, we created a game that helps kids to learn fraction operations.

 ## Somehow dead

 1. **[@goparrot/react-native-geometry-utils](https://github.com/goparrot/react-native-geometry-utils)**: Google maps geometry utils for react-native
    I worked with React Native Modules and wrote some Kotlin and Swift.
 There are non-async replacements for this library, but it's still [used](https://www.npmjs.com/package/@goparrot/react-native-geometry-utils).

-  > Archived because we found same functionality without native bridge.
+  > Archived because we found the same functionality without the native bridge.

 2. **[999 Plus](https://github.com/strdr4605/999-plus)**: Extension for sorting [999.md](https://999.md) items.